open-prophetdb/biomedgps-data/README.md

 This repository contains the codes to build a knowledge graph for BioMedGPS project.
 Which depends on the [ontology-matcher](https://github.com/yjcyxky/ontology-matcher) package and [graph-builder](https://github.com/yjcyxky/graph-builder) package.

+If you only want to use the pre-built knowledge graph, you can see the [graph_data](./graph_data) directory.

 If you want to run the following codes to build a knowledge graph for BioMedGPS project, you need to install the following dependencies first.

 NOTE: Python >=3.10 is required.